 Colombia marks month of protests as talks with government stall

-BOGOTA, May 28 (Reuters) - Protesters were set to march in cities across Colombia on Friday, marking a month of widespread demonstrations, while talks have stalled between the government and the national strike committee.
+BOGOTA, May 28 (Reuters) - Thousands of protesters marched in cities across Colombia on Friday to mark a month of widespread demonstrations, while talks have stalled between the government and the national strike committee.

 This week, the government and protest leaders said they had reached a "pre-agreement" for ending demonstrations, but the government said on Thursday it had not signed the deal because some protest leaders would not condemn road blocks.

-"We regret the government doesn't have an answer for us about the document of guarantees to exercise peaceful protests in Colombia," Francisco Maltes, president of the Central Union of Workers (CUT), said in a video message late on Thursday.
+"We have already reached the agreement, the only thing missing is the president's signature to start the negotiations," Francisco Maltes, president of the Central Union of Workers (CUT), said on Friday, accusing the government of delaying talks.

 Demonstrations began on April 28, pressuring the government and lawmakers into shelving tax and health reforms and leading to the resignation of former finance minister Alberto Carrasquilla.

+"I have to close my shop every time there are protests," Laudice Ramirez, 62, said in the south of the city.
+"I'm going bankrupt, but the youth don't have any other options for opportunities."

-This week the government and the national strike committee of unions, student groups and others reached the pre-agreement.
-The government on Thursday issued a statement attributing its delay in signing the deal to some protest leaders not agreeing in to condemn road blocks.
+While it reached a pre-agreement with the national strike committee - made up of unions, student groups and others - this week, the government on Thursday issued a statement attributing its delay in signing the deal to some protest leaders not agreeing to condemn road blocks.

 "This requirement is not new ... for the government this point is not negotiable," it said, adding talks will resume on Sunday.

-Blockades have let to shortages of food and other supplies, boosting prices, and have disrupted operations in the country's main seaport as well as for hundreds of companies.
+Colombia's finance ministry estimates protests and roadblocks have cost the country $2.68 billion, with the roadblocks leading to shortages of food and other supplies, boosting prices, and disrupting operations in the country's main seaport as well as for hundreds of companies.

 Violence has marked demonstrations over the last month.
 The government says 17 civilian deaths are directly connected with marches, while human rights groups claim dozens more civilians have been killed by security forces.
 Two police officers have also died during the protests.

-(Reporting by Oliver Griffin Additional reporting by Nelson Bocanegra; Editing by David Gregorio)
+(Reporting by Oliver Griffin and Carlos Vargas Additional reporting by Nelson Bocanegra; Editing by David Gregorio)

 ((Oliver.Griffin@thomsonreuters.com; +57 304-583-8931;))